Screening of pregnant women for hepatitis C in primary care settings, with or without risk factors for hepatitis C

 For more information, see Hepatitis C: Testing Algorithm for Screening and Diagnosis.

 Hepatitis C virus (HCV) is recognized as the cause of most cases of posttransfusion hepatitis and is a significant cause of morbidity and mortality worldwide.
-In the United States, HCV infection is quite common, with an estimated 2.4 million chronic HCV carriers.
+In the United States, HCV infection is quite common, with an estimated 2.4 million chronically HCV-infected individuals.

-HCV antibodies are usually not detectable during the first 2 months following infection, but they are usually detectable by the late convalescent stage (>6 months after onset) of infection.
+Hepatitis C virus antibodies are usually not detectable during the first 2 months following infection, but they are usually detectable by the late convalescent stage (>6 months after onset) of infection.
 These antibodies do not neutralize the virus and they do not provide immunity against this viral infection.
-Decrease in the HCV antibody level in serum may occur following resolution of infection.

 -False-reactive screening test result can occur